guradeshdhillon/food-grub-user/README.md

-# User Project
+# Grub - User Application

-This is the **User-facing** application that allows end users to interact with the system.
+Grub is a food delivery app designed for users to browse restaurants, place orders, and track deliveries with ease.

 ## Features

+- Browse available restaurants and menus
+- Search and filter food items
+- Place and manage orders
+- Real-time order status updates
-- User-friendly interface with easy navigation
+- User-friendly and responsive interface
-- Core functionalities tailored for user interactions
-- Responsive design compatible with different devices
-- Integration with backend services (if applicable)

 ## How to Run

 1. Clone or download the repository.
 2. Open the project folder in your preferred code editor.
+3. Install dependencies (if applicable).
-3. If applicable, open `index.html` in a web browser or run the app via your development environment.
+4. Run the app or open `index.html` in a web browser.
-4. Follow any setup instructions (e.g., installing dependencies).
+5. Register or log in to start ordering.

 ## Technologies Used

-- List the main technologies, e.g.:
 - HTML
 - CSS
 - JavaScript
-  - Frameworks or libraries (React, Angular, etc., if used)
-  - Backend or APIs (if any)
+- Backend APIs for order management (if applicable)

 ## Contribution

-Feel free to fork the project and submit pull requests for improvements.
+Contributions and suggestions are welcome!
+Feel free to fork and create pull requests.

 ---

-*Add any other relevant info specific to your User project here.*
+*Enjoy using Grub to satisfy your hunger!*